AiMiDi/C4D_MMD_Tool/README.md

 version 0.3.0  Improve camera action export function, support S24.

-version 0.3.1 Improve the action import and PMX skeleton objects; fix the situation that the imported model may be stuck.
+version 0.3.1 Improve the action import and PMX bone objects; fix the situation that the imported model may be stuck.

+version 0.3.2

+​	1.Optimize the processing method of the imported model to ensure the same effect as in MMD.

+​	2.Optimize the leg bone problem of the imported model to ensure the same effect as in MMD.

+​	3.Optimized the detection of the alpha channel of the picture, and fixed the problem that the material was incorrectly imported into the transparent channel

+​	4.Increased code stability and reduced accidental crashes.

 ## usage